 Which explains why after prolonged exposure to the sun your skin will look charred and creased if you never perform any protection.

-With coconut oil, your exposed skin will stay perfectly normal except for a light tan even when you expose your skin to the damaging UV for several hours, as long as you apply sufficient layers of coconut oil to your skin.
+With coconut oil, your exposed skin will stay perfectly normal except for a light tan even when you expose your skin to the damaging UV for several hours, as long as you apply coconut oil to your skin adequately.

 3. Neutralizing Aedes Mosquito Bite